elainemckinley/electron-gitlab-ci-monitor/README.md

 - [ ] Read projects/api/refresh rate configuration from a file

-- [ ] URL encode a projects path instead of using project id
+- [ ] URL encode projects' path instead of using project id

 - [ ] Pretty up css and orient cards well

+- [ ] Add to README

+- [ ] Build pipeline and unit tests